Raj-kishore/portfolio-manager/MEAN/Backend/Readme.txt

 To start the app,

 nodemon
-or nodemon app.js
+or nodemon server.js
 or npm start
-or node app.js
+or node server.js

+//jest
+npm test